 Below you can find a complete list of Honduran animals.
-We currently track 131 animals in Honduras and are adding more every day!
+We currently track 283 animals in Honduras and are adding more every day!

-Much like Costa Rica, Honduras is a nation that understands the importance of preserving their natural wildlife, and they’ve largely been exceptional stewards of the land.
+Much like Costa Rica, Honduras is a nation that understands the importance of preserving its natural wildlife, and they’ve largely been exceptional stewards of the land.
 Yet, threats like deforestation and aggressive ranching are jeopardizing the natural integrity of the landscape.
 It’s certainly a land worth preserving.
 Majestic and terrifying wild cats like the jaguar and puma are accompanied by more conventional native mammals like coyotes and white-tailed deer.

 But while Honduras is home to some unique mammals, it’s just as renowned for its unique bird population.
 Over a hundred types of birds call Honduras home, and that list includes rare species like the quetzal and the wine-throated hummingbird.
 While there’s only a single species — the Honduran Emerald — that can only be found exclusively in Honduras, it crosses critical migratory patterns for countless breeds of birds from around the world.

-The Honduran population of scaly and slimy wildlife isn’t as diverse as its cats and avian wildlife, but there are still over a hundred interesting reptiles and amphibians who call Honduras home.
+The Honduran population of scaly and slimy wildlife isn’t as diverse as its cats and avian wildlife, but there are still over a hundred interesting reptiles and amphibians that call Honduras home.
 Of particular note is the basilisk.
 While the basilisk can’t turn you into stone with its stare as its mythical counterpart can, these animals have the unique ability to run across the water on their hind legs.

 The Official National Animal of Honduras

 The Yucatan white-tailed deer is the national animal of Honduras, but it will look familiar to plenty of people throughout North America as well.
 If you were to see them from a distance or encounter them for the first time, the Yucatan white-tailed deer might be indistinguishable from the breed of white-tailed deer that calls the United States and Canada home.

 While the Honduran national animal may be familiar, their national bird, the scarlet macaw, is in a much more dangerous position.
 Because while the colorful combination of red, blue, and yellow that makes up this parrot’s unique plumage is familiar, the national bird is considered an endangered species.

 The diversity of natural wildlife in Honduras is vast, but there are a few places within Honduras that are particularly rich in unique animals.

-- Lancetilla Botanical Garden is one of the largest tropical botanical gardens in the world, and the abundance of flora makes it a mecca for migratory birds.
+Lancetilla Botanical Garden is one of the largest tropical botanical gardens in the world, and the abundance of flora makes it a mecca for migratory birds.
 Hundreds of bird species, both migratory and native, call Lancetilla home.

-- Jaguars are a near-threatened species, but they’re formidable predators in their own right.
+Jaguars are a near-threatened species, but they’re formidable predators in their own right.
 These dangerous cats have enough force in their bite to pierce the skins of crocodiles and the shells of turtles.

-- Those crocodiles that jaguars wrestle with are plenty dangerous in their own right.
+Those crocodiles that jaguars wrestle with are plenty dangerous in their own right.
 Their jaws are capable of applying 3,7000 pounds of pressure per square inch.

-- Poisonous snakes are the most dangerous wildlife for humans.
+Poisonous snakes are the most dangerous wildlife for humans.
 The venomous coral snake is prodigious in Honduras, but the country is also home to unique breeds like the green palm pit viper and the Barba armarilla.